tasnimul-unipotsdam/EuroSAT/README.md

+#Description

 The dataset used in this analysis is from Sentinel-2 satellite images.
 The dataset consists of 10 classes with a total of 27000 images.
-The architecture of the CNN model is based on the VGG style.
+The architecture of the Convolutional Neural Network (CNN) model used in this analysis is based on the VGG style.
 Several classification matrices used to evaluate the performance of the model.

-The result is closely similar to the original analysis.
-Paper related to this dataset: https://arxiv.org/abs/1709.00029
+Original Paper related to this dataset: https://arxiv.org/abs/1709.00029

 References: The references for the dataset.